What is the Close the Gap program?

 Reference: Life Tables for Aboriginal and Torres Strait Islander Australians, 2015-2017', Australian Bureau of Statistics 28/11/2018

 Aboriginal life expectancy - Creative Spirits, retrieved from https://www.creativespirits.info/aboriginalculture/health/aboriginal-life-expectancy

 Regular visits to your GP, take control of your Health, ask questions.

-Ask about the CTG scripts, are your registered for the CTG with your GP - not sure?
-ASK THE QUESTION - have you Identified as being Aboriginal and/or Torres Strait Islander with your GP?
+Ask about the CTG scripts, are you registered for the CTG with your GP - not sure?
+ASK THE QUESTION - Have you identified as being Aboriginal and/or Torres Strait Islander with your GP?

 Have you had your 715 (Health Assessment)?
 You are entitled to this every year & if necessary every 9 months.
 This assists with Preventative Health, early detection of a medical condition &